AwsumN00b/GitMod/README.md

 To make this program work, you are going to need the following installed on your computer.
 (This program is set up to work for Windows 10 only)
 - [Python 3](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/downloads)
-- GitPython library.
-Type this in your terminal:
-`` python -m pip install GitPython ``
 - Colorama.
 Type this in your terminal:
 `` python -m pip install colorama ``
 - GarrysMod (Steam install)